square/workflow/RELEASING.md

 1. Kotlin API reference: Kdoc embedded in Kotlin source files is converted to GitHub-flavored Markdown by Dokka and then included in the statically-generated website.
-1. Swift API reference: Markup comments from Swift files are converted Markdown by [Sourcedocs](https://github.com/eneko/SourceDocs) and then included in the statically-generated website.
+1. Swift API reference: Markup comments from Swift files are converted Markdown by [DocC](https://www.swift.org/documentation/docc/) and then published independently at [square.github.io/workflow-swift/documentation](https://square.github.io/workflow-swift/documentation).

 **Note: The documentation site is automatically built and deployed whenever a version tag is pushed.
 You only need these steps if you want to work on the site locally.**